xpring-eng/sidechain-launch-kit/README.md

 ## Conclusion

 Those two cross chain payments are a "hello world" for side chains.
 It makes sure you're environment is set up correctly.

+## Report Issues

+If you run into any bugs or other problems with the library, please report them as issues in the [xrpl-py repo](https://github.com/XRPLF/xrpl-py/issues).